timothyalfares97/hexanews/README.md

 All unit tests files are live under /__tests__ file.

-Here is how to run the current test
+Here is how to run the current test.
 ```
 $ npm run test -- -u --coverage --silent
 ```

-## Languages & tools
+## Languages & Tools

 ### TypeScript